jasonluxie/2-1-hw-password-generator/README.md

 1. Display password

 ## Notes
-See script.js for comments on functionality of javascript.
+See assets/js/script.js for comments on functionality of code.